-What Happens to My Small Business in a Divorce?
+What Happens To My Small

 Owning a small business often requires a level of commitment and investment — financially, emotionally and otherwise — that few people who do not own businesses will ever realize.
-That is just one of the reasons it is especially challenging when a small business is part of what needs to be considered during the division of property in a divorce.
+That is just one of the reasons it is especially challenging when a small business is a part of what needs to be considered during the division of property in a divorce.

 What Is The Business Worth?

-Determining the actual value of a business is often an incredibly complex question that can be answered different ways.
+Determining the actual value of a business is often an incredibly complex question that can be answered in different ways.
 Depending on how various aspects of the business are accounted for, there can be tremendous discrepancies in the value of the business.
 We work with business valuation experts, forensic accountants and other experts, when necessary, to help us arrive at accurate values that allow us to build the strong cases our clients deserve.

 Protecting The Business From Harm